Eversmile12/X402-audio-to-audio/README.md

 **Payments over sound.
 Because why not.**

 x402 made payments native to HTTP.
-We made them native to _air_.
+I made them native to _air_.

 This is a proof-of-concept showing that the payment primitive underneath x402, [EIP-3009](https://eips.ethereum.org/EIPS/eip-3009), doesn't care how bytes travel.
 HTTP is just one transport.
 Sound is another.
 Light could be next.